mush1e/TSDB/CONTRIBUTING.md

 ## Community Rules

 168. Be helpful.
-169. No issues from Dan.
+169. No issues from naveed.
 170. Help newcomers.
 171. Assume good intent.
 172. Disagree respectfully.